armysarge/pdf-knowledge-assistant/README.md

    - Sends your question and the relevant document chunks to the local LLM
    - Returns the LLM's response along with source citations

-4. **Local LLM**: The application uses `LlamaCpp` to run the Mistral 7B Instruct model locally on your machine, with optimizations for systems with 32GB RAM.
+4. **Local LLM**: The application uses `LlamaCpp` to run the Mistral 7B Instruct model locally on your machine, with optimizations for systems with 16GB RAM (largely dependent on the model).